 Determined not to make the same mistake a third time, I decided to do a little research so that I could know for certain how to pick out the best pineapple.
-It turns out that it’s all about the color!
+It turns out that it’s all about the color and smell!
 When choosing a pineapple, try to get one that’s mostly yellow in color.

-So when you’re picking out your pineapple, try to look for one that’s mostly yellow in color, fragrant and minimal brown spots on the outside.
+In short, try to look for one that’s mostly yellow in color, fragrant and minimal brown spots on the outside.
 I’ve found the most success with this by visiting my local produce stand (Perkins Orchard).

 What to Eat with Brown Sugar Grilled Pineapples

-There are a lot of different ways to enjoy this dish, but one of my favorite ways is to eat it alongside some vegan vanilla ice cream.
+There are a lot of different ways to enjoy this Brown Sugar Grilled Pineapple dish, but one of my favorite ways is to eat it alongside some vegan vanilla ice cream.
 It’s the perfect match!
 In addition, it’s great on its own.
 I could seriously eat a whole batch of these and not even think twice.

 Other Cookout Recipes You’ll Enjoy:

-Easy Vegan Grilled Brown Sugar Pineapple
+Easy Brown Sugar Grilled Pineapple [+VIDEO]

 - 1 medium fresh pineapple cut into preferred shape